petabyt/petabyt/README.md

 I am an amature astronomer.
 See https://petabyte.heb12.com/astro/

 ## Programming
-I tend to use C the most, but I also write in JS, HTML/CSS, PHP,
+I tend to use C the most, but I also write in JS, HTML/CSS, Go,
-Go, and Python.
+Python, PHP, and a few others.

 I also work with assembler often.
 I use NASM for x86 and GNU as for ARM.